-- 1. Connect to the radiometer and click the Get License ID from Radiometer button.
+- Connect to the radiometer and click the Get License ID from Radiometer button.
 The license ID code is then written to the file 'LicID.DAT' stored in the radiometer root directory (the directory where R2CH.EXE is located). - 2.
 Send the 'LicID.DAT' file to RPG (by e-mail to remotesensing-service@radiometer-physics.de).
 Then the 10 digit license code will be returned (also by e-mail). - 3.
 Enter the 10 digit license code into the edit box in the license manager and click Send License Code.
 The license manager will inform the user if the unlimited license installation was successful or not.
 If not successful, please contact RPG again.

-4.22 Adjusting Azimuth Positioner Direction
+4.22 Adjusting the stand orientation

-The H-PC software includes the possibility of precisely adjusting the azimuth scanner's zero index position to North direction.
+The H-PC software includes the possibility of precisely adjusting the azimuth scanner's zero index position to North direction as well as the elevation scanner.
 This is useful for volume scans or when different instruments shall be aligned to the same scanning directions.
 The described method assumes that the instrument stand is horizontally aligned (see Installation Manual).

-The azimuth adjustment menu is entered with the command, as shown in Fig.4.33.
+The azimuth adjustment menu is entered with the command, as shown in Fig.4.28.
 The H-PC software calculates the sun position in elevation and azimuth from the GPS position and UTC time available from the GPS clock.
 The radiometer stand should be pre-adjusted so that the azimuth scanner's zero position is pointing to North with an accuracy of better than 30°.
 This can be easily achieved with a standard low cost compass.

-The user should start the adjustment procedure with a relatively wide azimuth scanning span (e.g. >=50°) and start the scan (click Start Scan) as shown in the upper left corner of Fig.4.33.
-After the scan is finished, the misalignment between the real north direction and the scanner's north direction is printed in the 'Misalignment' box.
-A positive misalignment indicates that the stand is directed towards the West and should be rotated eastwards.
-In an iterative process like indicated in Fig.4.33, the stand's orientation can be adjusted to the real North with an accuracy of better than 0.5°.
+The user should start the adjustment procedure with a relatively wide azimuth scanning span (e.g. >=50°) and start the scan (click Start Scan) as shown in the upper left corner of Fig.4.28a.
+After the scan is finished, the misalignment between the real north direction and the scanner's north direction is printed in the 'Adjustment' box together with the indication of the direction: CW=clock-wise, CCN=counter clock-wise.
+If the misalignment is smaller than 1° the correction can be stored in the software without any further manual adjustment of the stand orientation.